devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 | S3 Glacier Flexible Retrieval | Has default retrieval time of 1-5 minutes using expedited retrieval.
 Free bulk is up to 5-12 hours.
 Ideal for data accessed 1 or 2 times per year. |
 | S3 Glacier Deep Archive       | Has default retrieval time of 12h.
 Designed to meet regulatory compliance requirements and store data sets for 7-10 years.                         |
 | S3 on Outpost                 | Delivers object storage to your on-premise                                                                                                         |

+### AWS Snowball

+- Edge computing, data migration, and edge storage device.
+- You can it for data collection, ML processing and storage in environments with intermittent connectivity or in remote disconnected locations.
+- Comes in two options, storage optimized and compute optimized.

+### AWS Snowcone

+- The smallest component.
+2.1 kg.
+- Purpose-build for use outside of a traditional datacenter.

+### AWS Snowmobile

+- Exabyte-scale data transfer service.
+- You can transfer up to 100 PB per Snowmobile.

+### AWS Outpost

+- On-premises cloud storage that includes EBS and S3 services.
+- Offers the same functionality but on-premise.
+- Ideal for workloads that require low latency to on-premise systems, local data processing and data residency or migration of applications with local system interdependencies.
+- AWS compute, storage, database, and other services run locally on Outposts.
+You can access the full range of AWS services available in the Region to build, manage, and scale your on-premises applications using familiar AWS services and tools.

+### AWS Storage Gateway

+- Connects on-premises users and applications using a software appliance with cloud-based storage.
+- Use cases: moving backups to the cloud, using on-premises file shares backend by cloud storage and low-latency access to data in AWS for on-premises applications.
+- Storage Gateway offers four different types of gateways: Amazon S3 File Gateway, Amazon FSx File Gateway, Volume Gateway, and Tape Gateway.
+- Amazon S3 File Gateway provides a seamless way to connect to the cloud to store application data files and backup images as durable objects in Amazon S3.
+Amazon S3 File Gateway offers SMB or NFS-based access to data in Amazon S3 with local caching.
+- Amazon FSx File Gateway optimizes on-premises access to fully managed, highly reliable file shares in Amazon FSx for Windows File Server.
+Customers with unstructured or file data, whether from SMB-based group shares or business applications, might require on-premises access to meet low-latency requirements.
+- Volume Gateway presents cloud-backed iSCSI block storage volumes to your on-premises applications.
+Volume Gateway stores and manages on-premises data in Amazon S3 on your behalf and operates in cache mode or stored mode.
+- Tape Gateway is used to replace physical tapes on premises with virtual tapes in AWS without changing existing backup workflows.
+Tape Gateway supports all leading backup applications and caches virtual tapes on premises for low-latency data access.

+### AWS Transfer

+- Provides fully managed support for file transfers directly into and out of Amazon S3 or Amazon EFS.
+- Support for Secure File Transfer Protocol (SFTP), File Transfer Protocol over SSL (FTPS), and File Transfer Protocol (FTP).
+- Integrates with the specified authentication system and provides DNS routing with Route 53.

+### AWS DataSync

+- Online data transfer service that simplifies, automates, and accelerates moving data between on-premises storage systems and AWS Storage services and between AWS Storage services.
+- Used to migrate active datasets, archive data, replicate data or transfer data for analysis and processing.
+- Can copy data between NFS, SMB, self-managed object storage, Snowcone, S3, EFS and FSx for Windows File Server file systems.

+### Application Migration Service (AWS MGN)

+- Includes CloudEndure Migration, is a highly automated lift-and-shift (rehost) solution.
+- You can use AWS MGN or CloudEndure Migration by itself to quickly lift-and-shift physical, virtual, or cloud servers without compatibility issues, performance impact, or long cutover windows.
+- Continuously replicates your source servers to your AWS account.
+When you’re ready to migrate, it automatically converts and launches your servers on AWS.

+### AWS Backup

+- You can centralize and automate data protection across AWS services.
+- When you combine AWS Organizations with AWS Backup, you can deploy data protection policies centrally.
+- Includes EC2, EBS, RDS, DynamoDB, Neptune, DocumentDB, EFS, FSx for Luste, FSx for Windows File Server, AWS Storage gateways, S3 and VMware workloads.

+### CloudEndure Disaster Recovery

+- Provides a cost-effective disaster recovery option for your on-premises servers and applications.
+- Continuously replicates your machines into a low-cost staging area in your target AWS account and preferred Region.
+- In the case of a disaster, you can instruct CloudEndure Disaster Recovery to automatically launch thousands of your machines in their fully provisioned state in minutes.

 ## Databases